groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/presentation-merging/guide-merging-pptx-files/_index.md

 ---
-title: Guide to Merging PPTX Files using GroupDocs.Merger for .NET
+title: Guide to Merging PPTX Files
-linktitle: Guide to Merging PPTX Files using GroupDocs.Merger for .NET
+linktitle: Guide to Merging PPTX Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge PPTX files using GroupDocs.Merger for .NET.
 Streamline document management with this powerful .NET library.
 type: docs